The New People’s Army released a new video On Sunday showing the five policemen they took captive on April 16.

 An NPA spokesman said that the kidnapping of the was a “legitimate act of war, and in fact, a humane act when compared to the extreme torture or summary killings by AFP troops upon capturing red fighters or brutal incarceration under trumped-up charges of political prisoners.”

-The spokesman added that there was no truth in PNP spokesman Wilben Mayor’s claim that the officers were being kept in makeshift animal cages.
+The spokesman added that there was no truth in PNP spokesman Wilben Mayor’s claim that the kidnapped police officers were being kept in makeshift animal cages.

 Like Us on Facebook